 Step 3: Structure Your Meta Campaigns for Creative Testing

-Having great creative is useless if your campaign structure does not support proper testing.
-Here is a straightforward setup that works:
+Having great creative is useless if your campaign structure doesn’t support proper testing.
+Here’s a straightforward setup that works:

 Option A: Advantage+ Shopping Campaigns (ASC)

 ASC is Meta’s automated campaign type that handles audience targeting and placement optimization.
-It is ideal for creative testing because Meta’s algorithm will naturally distribute spend toward winning creative.
+According to Meta’s internal benchmarks, ASC campaigns deliver $4.52 ROAS vs $3.70 for manual campaigns — a 22% improvement (Coinis, 2025).
+It’s ideal for creative testing because Meta’s algorithm will naturally distribute spend toward winning creative.
 Load 10–20 ad variations into a single ASC campaign and let the algorithm sort them out.

 Option B: CBO with Dynamic Creative